lcov29/knowledgeBase/IT/SoftwareDevelopment/Languages/JavaScript/DataStructures/javascript_array.md

 ##### **Array[]**

 Updates element at specified index.
+Adds element when specified index does not exist.

 ```javascript
 array[index] = newValue